WHAT HOUSE WILL YOU BUILD ME?: SIX (EXCERPT OF THE TEMPLE OF GOD)

-Then Solomon assembled the elders of Israel, and all the heads of the tribes, the chief of the fathers of the children of Israel, unto Jerusalem, to bring up the ark of the covenant of the Lord out of the city of David, which is Zion.
+Now Solomon assembled the elders of Israel and all the heads of the tribes, the chief fathers of the children of Israel, in Jerusalem, that they might bring the ark of the covenant of the LORD up from the City of David, which is Zion.
 (II Chronicles 5:2)

 The bringing up of the Ark and the other furnishings of the Tabernacle of the Congregation with the intention of placing them in the new temple was an event of the most extraordinary importance in the history of Israel.
 Solomon understood this fact, and so he brought together in solemn assembly the eldership and the people of the nation.

-Wherefore all the men of Israel assembled themselves unto the king in the feast which was in the seventh month.
+Therefore all the men of Israel assembled with the king at the feast, which was in the seventh month.
 (II Chronicles 5:3)

 When we consider the many aspects of the feast of Tabernacles, and then read the Twenty-first and Twenty-second chapters of the Book of Revelation, we discover several concepts that are common to the feast of Tabernacles and the new heaven and earth reign of the Lamb of God and His Wife.

-And all the elders of Israel came; and the Levites took up the ark.
+So all the elders of Israel came, and the Levites took up the ark.
 (II Chronicles 5:4)

 God had ordained that only the Levites were to carry the Ark.
 Solomon was following the ordinances of the Lord in this matter.

-And they brought up the ark, and the tabernacle of the congregation, and all the holy vessels that were in the tabernacle, these did the priests and the Levites bring up.
+Then they brought up the ark, the tabernacle of meeting, and all the holy furnishings that were in the tabernacle.
+The priests and the Levites brought them up.
 (II Chronicles 5:5)

 The incorporating of the vessels of the Tabernacle of the Congregation, including the Ark of the Covenant, in the Temple of Solomon, suggests that every member of the Body of Christ, the Christian Church, will be created a part of the new Jerusalem.